Pseudomonas syringae and frost damage in fruit trees

 How to outrun bacteria

-Reporter's data is accessible through the weather station with API, which lets you pour the raw data into the appropriate agricultural software.
+Reporter's data is accessible through our user-friendly cloud platform, or our API, which lets you pour the raw data into the appropriate agricultural software.
 Important factors to measure when limiting damage from Pseudomonas syringae are:

 • Temperature